 SWC’s educational philosophy is driven by our goal of providing trainees an opportunity to safely and correctly commence a career.

 SWC delivers training on-the-job.
 SWC initially provides intensive training to a mentor/leading hand/Area Manager, etc. so they are aware of every competency and are able to closely monitor the training of trainees.
-The mentor will have undertaken Certificate III or Certificate IV in the course and TAEDEL301 Provide work skill instruction and TAEDEL404 Mentor in the workplace .
+The mentor will have undertaken Certificate III in the course and Plan, organise and facilitate learning in the workplace (TAEDEL402).

 SWC works with employers who can provide competent and continuous mentor support, are prepared to develop a training culture and have a workplace that allows a trainee to regularly practise competencies throughout the traineeship term.

 SWC has established processes to ensure our resources are constantly reviewed and improved:

 SWC uses training materials developed by Property Services Training Australia for Cleaning Operations.

 SWC can contextualise and include company learning materials into the SWC training materials.

 SWC has created and developed a Mentor Guideline Manual for use by workplace mentors.

 SWC has also created and developed Assessment Guidelines for use by the SWC Trainer/Assessor.